meteornium/JavaScript-Projects/README.md

 # JavaScript-Projects
-Collection of JS work from TTA
+Collection of JS work from The Tech Academy's JavaScript course.